marciogameiro/DSGRN_temp/Install.md

 #export PATH="/PATH/TO/anaconda3/bin:$PATH"
 ```

-This will redirect command line python and pip.
-Note you may have to start a new `bash` session for the path changes to take effect (i.e. close and reopen the terminal program).
+This will redirect the command line python and pip.
+Note that you may have to start a new `bash` session for the path changes to take effect (i.e. close and reopen the terminal program).
 This has the effect of plastering over any problems you might be having with multiple installations/permissions problems/jupyter not seeing the package/etc.

 ### For macOS users with permissions issues: